veskchh/python/SUniEx/README.md

-# python
-All my python projects
+# All exercisev ive done for Softuni